 The Public Life Personal Faith series, inaugurated in 2010, is a fundraising and outreach event of Perkins School of Theology in service to the larger community.
-The lecture and colloquium provide an opportunity for participants to engage scholars on topics related to why and how personal faith shapes public life.
+The lecture provides an opportunity for participants to engage scholars on topics related to why and how personal faith shapes public life.
 “We are called to know, love, and serve God and neighbor in our daily lives through sharing the Gospel of truth, mercy, justice, and love,” explains Dr. John Martin, director of development at Perkins.
 “Personal faith has practical consequences for the way we think, speak, make choices, and live our public lives.”
-This luncheon also serves as a major fundraiser for the Center for Religious Leadership, one of the important programs at Perkins.
+This luncheon also serves as a major fundraiser for student scholarships.

-More about the 2016 event:
+More about the 2018 event:

-The Public Life | Personal Faith event is sponsored for the fourth consecutive year by the family of Pat and Jane Bolin.
+The Public Life | Personal Faith event is sponsored for the sixth consecutive year by the family of Pat and Jane Bolin.
 Pat Bolin, Chairman and Chief Executive Officer at EagleCorp and Eagle Oil & Gas Co. in Dallas, is a graduate of Southern Methodist University (B.A.’73) and 2010 recipient of the Distinguished Alumnus Award from the SMU Cox School of Business.